 Orders are billed to the company account, enhancing your tools for compliance and budgeting.

-How Dashpass for Work increases retention
+How DashPass for Work increases retention

 When your team feels supported, they are better able to focus on their work.
-As people increasingly seek out work experiences that align with their needs and values, providing them with resources that will make their every day life easier and more enjoyable is key to employee retention.
-By offering your workforce DashPass for Work, you’re not only investing in employee wellbeing, but also in your bottom line.
+As people increasingly seek out work experiences that align with their needs and values, providing them with resources that will make their everyday life easier and more enjoyable is key to employee retention.
+By offering your workforce DashPass for Work, you're not only investing in employee well-being, but also in your bottom line.

 1. Incentivize a return to the office

 Has everyone been working late on quarterly planning or budgeting?
 Whether in the office or working remotely, bring your team together to enjoy a meal together.
-According to Kiran Lingam, Co-Founder of TechGC, offering Employee Meals was a big success internally: "We use Doordash for all of our virtual meetings and our employees and members love it!
+According to Kiran Lingam, Co-Founder of TechGC, offering Employee Meals was a big success internally: “We use DoorDash for all of our virtual meetings, and our employees and members love it!
 The team there has been great to work with and has provided us with top-notch support and service.”

-Sharing a meal is a time-honored tradition that goes back to the dawn of time and helps strengthen relationships.
+Sharing a meal is a time-honoured tradition that goes back to the dawn of time and helps strengthen relationships.
 It’s a fact: groups that eat together perform better.
 According to a Cornell University study, “From an evolutionary anthropology perspective, eating together has a long, primal tradition as a kind of social glue.
 That seems to continue in today’s workplaces.”
-The study was conducted within firehouses in large cities to explore the role that interacting over food might have for work-group performance.
+The study was conducted within fire stations in large cities to explore the role that interacting over food might have for work-group performance.
 The findings established that there is a significant improvement in performance by leveraging the mundane and powerful activity of eating together.

-Letting someone put in extra time too often without showing them appreciation might send the wrong signal and not feeding your employees in certain situations might even be the final straw.
+Letting someone put in extra time too often without showing them appreciation might send the wrong signal, and not feeding your employees in certain situations might even be the final straw.
 Recently, a photographer deleted a couples' wedding photos after she was denied a break to get something to eat and drink.
 “I was told I cannot stop to eat because I need to be a photographer.
-In fact, they didn’t save me a spot at any table,” the photographer said.
+In fact, they didn't save me a spot at any table,” the photographer said.
 The groom also told the photographer that she could not leave to get food.
 Needless to say, the photographer reached her tipping point after 6 hours of working straight.

 This viral moment highlights the importance of showing gratitude through a meal to employees who are going the extra mile.
-It lets your employees know you not only appreciate their hard work, but also care about their wellbeing.
+It lets your employees know you not only appreciate their hard work, but also care about their well-being.

 4 Reasons to Choose DoorDash for Work Employee Meals